ProFe D-8 Moby Dick

-The ProFe D-8 Moby Dick is a family of Czech pusher configuration, parasol wing, strut-braced, V-tailed, motor gliders that was designed and produced by ProFe.
+The ProFe D-8 Moby Dick is a family of Czech pusher configuration, parasol wing, strut-braced, V-tailed, motor gliders that was designed by Oldřich Olšanský, M.Sc, and produced by ProFe as well by several amateur builders according to available plans.
 The aircraft is named for the great white whale of Herman Melville's novel of the same name and was supplied as a kit for amateur construction.

 Design and development

 The first glider in the series was the single seat Mini Straton D-7, which was designed in 1988 and first shown in the United States at AirVenture in 1992.
 This was followed by the improved single seat Straton D-8 and the D-8 Moby Dick two seater.
 All aircraft in the series share the same unusual configuration.

 The aircraft are built around a predominantly aluminium frame, with use of fibreglass and aircraft fabric covering.
 The Moby Dick model also incorporates wood in the structure.
 The fuselage is of conventional sailplane type in appearance, but the semi-tapered wing is suspended above the fuselage on cabane struts, supported by lift struts, with the pusher engine mounted at the rear of the wing.
 The Straton D-8 has a monowheel landing gear, while the Moby Dick has two closely spaced, fuselage-mounted wheels.
 All models have optional outrigger wing tip wheels.